wistia/wistia-open-docs/_posts/customizing-your-video.md

 {% post_image hashed_id: 'db0025a27de21064aa0bb2c5de505445643d1795', class: 'center' %}

 After uploading a new video, the *customization* step gets it ready for the big time.
-Open the customization panel by selecting *Customize* from under the
+Open the customization panel by selecting *Customize* from the
 <span class="action_menu">Video Actions</span> menu.

 {% post_image hashed_id: '1cb27f6a4d8a302de3f2e6fc72c44b2ff15236a1', class: 'center' %}